Frequently Asked Questions

-If I drop out or fail the driver education class, may I take it again?
+If I drop out or fail the driver's education class, may I take it again?

-If you have previously attended a driver education class and dropped out or failed, you are not eligible to enroll again with Cumberland County Schools.
+If you have previously attended a driver's education class and failed, you are not eligible to enroll again with Cumberland County Schools.
 You must take driver education through a commercial driving school.

 Do I have to wait until I am 18 to get my driver’s license?

-How do I get a Driver Education Certificate - Form 452?
+How do I get a Driver's Education Certificate - Form 452?

 When does my Driver Education Certificate – Form 452 expire?

 Your Driver Education Certificate – Form 452 never expires.
 It is valid for life.

 A Driver Eligibility Certificate (DEC) is a certificate certifying that the student has passed at least 70% of his/her courses and has not dropped out of school.
 The high school the student attends will provide a DEC if that student is enrolled.
 The DEC does not expire.

 Students who are 18 years old or older are not required to have a DEC in order to apply for a learner's permit or a driver's license.